Jesuit Terms T

 But in the context of its time—the Protestant Reformation was in high gear—it became a key part of the reform of the Catholic church and set the pattern of early modern Catholicism that would last in many ways unchanged until Vatican II four hundred years later.

-Trent established seminaries for the better education of a then relatively ignorant clergy and mandated that bishops live in their own diocese instead of being “absentee landlords.”
+Trent established seminaries for the better education of a then relatively ignorant clergy and urged bishops to live in their own diocese instead of being “absentee landlords.”
 It also put heavy emphasis on the sacraments and brought about a much tighter control over the sacrament of matrimony; fostered a devotional style that minimized the Bible; promoted a narrow intellectual life (e.g., the Index of Forbidden Books); and gave the impression that the way things were from the 16th to the 20th century was the way they had always been and the way they ought to be.
 With little knowledge of history, it was possible to believe that “The church does not change.”

 See O’Malley, Trent: What Happened at the Council (2012).